Ever tried to challenge yourself financially and live off of just 50% of your income?

 HERE is a complete post on the best tips on how to go about saving when you cook.

 Learn to reduce all your monthly bills

-Check out THIS handy checklist of ideas on how to cut spending on all your monthly bills like a pro.
+Check out the handy checklist below of ideas on how to cut spending on all your monthly bills like a pro.

 Start Bringing In Extra Income

 THE best way to start making extra income without being overwhelmed or overworked is to make money online.